 They like to say the water is “refreshing” and “invigorating!”

-But, after awhile, I hardly noticed.
+But, after a while, I hardly noticed.
 I mean, even though I was in an inner tube, I really didn’t get all that wet.
 It was mostly just my feet and my booty!

-As I mentioned before, I’m not much for adventure.
+And I’m not much for adventure.
 So, I had my share of thrills just turning on my head lamp to navigate the tunnels.

 Actually, “navigate” is the wrong word.
-I really just floated and let the water take me down the canal.
-And every once in awhile I’d push off the side of the irrigation ditch to get myself back down the center.
+I really just floated and let the gentle flow of the water take me down the canal.

 We were really impressed with the staff leading our adventure.
 La`i and Paul were fantastic and so sweet with our son.
+Paul even played a game of tag with our son during lunch!

 And speaking of lunch, I was really happy with the Costco sandwich makings, Hawaiian chips, and cookies.
 It was just the right amount of food.

-I’d definitely recommend this Kauai activity to families with kids ages 5 and older looking for a bit of adventure.
-I’m looking forward to doing it again when our youngest is old enough!
+Overall, I highly recommend this Kauai activity to families with kids ages 5 and older looking for a bit of adventure.

-What to Bring on your Kauai Mountain Tubing Adventure:
+What to Bring on Your Kauai Mountain Tubing Adventure

-The rocks in the caves are very scratchy and you’ll want to protect your feet.
-I found these cute Minnow Designs water shoes for my 5 year old.
+I found these cute HIITAVE water shoes for my 5-year-old.
 And I bought this inexpensive pair for myself.

-When you get to the tubing site, you’ll need to put all your belongings into tubs that will be transported to the pick up area.
+When you get to the tubing site, you’ll need to put all your belongings into tubs that will be transported to the pick-up area.

 Bring a bag or backpack to keep your items sorted from everyone else’s stuff.
 You don’t want to lose your phone or car keys!

-What NOT to bring:
+What NOT to Bring

 Because of the water, don’t bother bringing fancy photography or video equipment.
 I even left my beloved gimbal in the dry tubs for fear of it falling into the water.